Honda Insight: History

 Based on the Honda J-VX concept car unveiled at the 1997 Tokyo Motor Show, the Insight was introduced in Japan in November 1999 as the first production vehicle to feature Honda's Integrated Motor Assist system.
 In the following month, December 1999, the Insight became the first hybrid available in North America, followed seven months later by the Toyota Prius.

 The Insight featured optimized aerodynamics and a lightweight aluminum structure to maximize fuel efficiency and minimize emissions.
 Until 2015, the first generation Insight ranks as the most fuel-efficient United States Environmental Protection Agency (EPA) certified gasoline-fueled vehicle, with a highway rating of 61 mpgus and combined city/highway rating of 53 mpgus.

 Design

-The Honda Insight is a subcompact liftback 3945 mm in length with a wheelbase of 2400 mm a height of 1355 mm and a width of 1695 mm.
+The Honda Insight is a subcompact 2-seater liftback 3945 mm in length with a wheelbase of 2400 mm a height of 1355 mm and a width of 1695 mm.
 The first-generation Insight was manufactured as a two-seater, launching in a single trim level with a manual transmission and optional air conditioning.
 In the second year of production two trim levels were available: manual transmission with air conditioning, and continuously variable transmission (CVT) with air conditioning.
 The only major change during its life span was the introduction of a trunk-mounted, front-controlled, multiple-disc CD changer.

 In addition to its hybrid drive system, the Insight was small, light and streamlined — with a drag-coefficient of 0.25.
 At the time of production, it was the most aerodynamic production car to be built.